iKontroller

 A: Try these steps:

-1. Ensure both devices are on the same Wi-Fi network
+1. Ensure your iPhone/iPad and Mac are on the same Wi-Fi, Cellular network OR connected via USB-C/Lightning cable

 2. Restart both apps